COMSOC-Community/comsoc-website/docs/community.md

 <section markdown="1">
 # The COMSOC Community

-The COMSOC research community actively fosters collaboration through conferences, workshops, and other communication channels.
+The COMSOC research community is a diverse group of individuals, defined by a common interest in the study of mechanisms for collective decision making.
+People regualrly meet in person and online, at a wide variety of events.

-The computational social choice community is committed to fostering an inclusive environment that values the contributions of individuals from all backgrounds.
+The COMSOC community is committed to fostering an inclusive environment that values the contributions of individuals from all backgrounds.
 We believe in the strength that arises from a multiplicity of perspectives and experiences.
 Our community is dedicated to creating a space where everyone, regardless of race, ethnicity, nationality, gender identity, sexual orientation,